 We have a wide range of clubs operating at various times during the school year.
 Students are kept up to date with cancellations and additions via internal notices.

-Click Here for our current extra-curricular clubs and activity time table - Summer 2017/18
+Coming soon is our current extra-curricular clubs and activity time table - Autumn 2018/19

-Click Here for our current sport clubs time table - Summer 2018
+Click Here for our current sport clubs time table - Autumn 2018

 - Lunchtime clubs throughout the year with links for special projects including Matlock Bath Pro Loco Art competition and creating paintings for the local Children’s Centre